fancellu/fs2-examples/README.md

 # FS2 examples

-A couple of fs2 examples
+A few of fs2 examples

 ## Converter1